Komodo-OS-Rom/komodo_wiki/_includes/templates/recovery_install_edl_custom.md

 1. Download a custom recovery - you can download [TWRP](https://dl.twrp.me/{{ custom_recovery_codename }}).
 Simply download the latest recovery file, named something like `twrp-x.x.x-x-{{ custom_recovery_codename }}.img`.
 {% endif %}
 {% else %}
-1. Download a custom recovery - you can download [PixelExperience Recovery](https://download.pixelexperience.org/{{ custom_recovery_codename }}).
+1. Download a custom recovery - you can download [Komodo OS Recovery](https://device.komodo-os.my.id/dl/{{ custom_recovery_codename }}).
 Simply download the latest recovery file.
 {% endif %}
 2. Connect your device to your PC via USB.
 3. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type: